Culture of Albania: Wedding traditions

 "Dhunti" in Shkodra means the gifts that the groom prepares for the bride during the engagement, mainly clothes, jewelry, gold ornaments and tricks, which are sent to her a few days before the wedding.

 In addition to those received by the family of his father, the bride takes many gifts from the groom and his family.
 "Dhuntia", which had a considerable monetary value, was prepared with great care by the family of the boy, because in some way embodied respect and love for his young bride, to whom these gifts were made, love for their son that he married at the same time was also a representation of the family in its economic and aesthetic.
 In "dhunti" there were enough clothes and items for use at all times, in joy and in sorrow, which expressed particular attention to the role of women.

 Sports

 Sport is a popular culture activity in Albania and really popular amongst the population.
-Albanian's participate in several sports activities and this since the 19th century.
+Albanians participate in several sporting activities since the 19th century.